CityOfPhiladelphia/arcgisserver-docker/README.md

  * https://citygeo-geocoder.phila.city:6443/arcgis/admin
  * https://<ip_address>:6443/arcgis/admin

+## Migrating

+If at some point you need to migrate your arcgisserver docker container to a different machine, follow these steps.

+A freshly run ArcGIS server container does NOT recognize dragged and dropped config-store and arcgis-directories folders and run off them, when browsing to the manager URL it will act like the server is not joined and as if its' a fresh install.
+Attempting to create a new site will also fail until you perform the next step.

+To get around that, you can simply delete ".site" folders that exist in various directories within the two volume-mounted folders.
+These appear to identify the install, and deleting them allows a new site creation to work.
+After that, you should see your old services.

 ## Reverse proxy with Nginx
 If you don't want users to have to enter in the port into the URL for a cleaner experience, then you can install a webserver to act as a front-end that proxies to arcgisserver as a backend.